You can teach literacy and numeracy!

 You must be working with learners in a post‐secondary environment and must meet the requirements of the Vulnerable Children Act 2014.

 All qualifications will be awarded by one of these providers.
 Courses completed through eCampus NZ are industry recognised and accepted by the New Zealand Qualifications Authority (NZQA).
-Graduates may attend the graduation ceremony of the relevant tertiary partner and will receive a parchment from the institute at which they enrolled.
+Graduates will receive a certificate or diploma from the institution in which they enrolled, and if offered, may receive it at the institute’s graduation ceremony.